26-28 September 2026

 13.00 - 14.00 Lunch

-1. Application of Cognitive Functional Therapy to people with chronic back and neck pain
+1 Individualisation of Cognitive Functional Therapy to people with chronic muscoskeletal pain

-4. Physical examination including the application of behavioural experiments
+4 Physical examination including the application of guided behavioural experiments

 Professor Peter O’Sullivan

 Peter is a John Curtin Distinguished Professor at the School of Allied Health Sciences at Curtin University and a Specialist Musculoskeletal Physiotherapist (as awarded by the Australian College of Physiotherapists in 2005).
-He is internationally recognised as a leading clinician, researcher and educator in musculoskeletal pain disorders.
-With his team he has published more than 350 scientific papers, written numerous book chapters and has been keynote speaker at over 130 national and international conferences.
+He is also a Director of evoolvepaincare.academy – a social enterprise providing equitable access to clinician training in person-centred care for people with persistent MSK pain.
+Peter is internationally recognised as a leading clinician, researcher and educator in musculoskeletal pain disorders.
+With his team he has published more than 375 scientific papers, written numerous book chapters and has been keynote speaker at over 150 national and international conferences.
 Peter also consults at bodylogic.physio half the week where he reviews disabling musculoskeletal pain disorders.
-He is active on social media: @PeteOsullivanPT (twitter).
+He is active on social media: LINKEDIN Evoolve Pain care Academy Peter’s passion is to bridge the gap between research and practice – in order to empower clinicians and people in pain.
+With his team Peter developed Cognitive functional therapy – a person centred individualised cognitive and behavioural approach to manage people living with disabling musculoskeletal pain.

 Dr Ian Cowell